FAQs for entrants to the Insight Astronomy Photographer of the Year competition.

 What do I get if my image is shortlisted?

 All shortlisted entrants are invited to the awards ceremony and a VIP brunch the following morning to meet the judges.
 Your image will be included in the book and you will receive a complimentary copy (either by post or at the VIP brunch).
-Your image will also be included in a gallery interactive in the exhibition.
+Your image will feature in the exhibition on either a lightbox or a large scale production.

 When can I tell people my image has been shortlisted or won a prize?